Community over big tech Campaign

 Indiana is quickly becoming an epicenter for AI-focused data centers.

 So, why Indiana?
-In addition to copious tax incentives, lax environmental regulations, and a supportive Supermajority controlled by the utility and fossil fuel lobby, the state has easy land and access to water for cooling and a relatively low risk of natural disasters that could interrupt the electricity supply.
+In addition to copious tax incentives, lax environmental regulations, and a supportive Supermajority controlled by the utility and fossil fuel lobby, the state has abundant land and access to water for cooling, as well as a relatively low risk of natural disasters that could disrupt the electricity supply.
 The state also draws power from both the PJM (Pennsylvania-New Jersey-Maryland interconnection) and Midcontinent Independent System Operator (MISO) regional grids.
 The Midwest is one of the fastest-growing markets for AI data centers, and Indiana is a primary target for Big Tech.

 But don’t underestimate Hoosiers!
 Against these odds, communities across Indiana are pushing back and winning in this David-and-Goliath fight.
 Nationwide, in the last half of 2025 alone, $98 billion in planned data center projects were derailed (including Google’s proposed data center in Indianapolis), with community opposition playing a strong role.
 Since 2023, more than $162 billion in data center investments have been canceled or delayed.
 To learn more and get involved with the statewide movement, join the Protect Indiana Facebook Group.